-- Level 1: quoted (unadjusted) prices in active markets for identical assets or liabilities Level 2: other techniques for which all inputs which have a significant effect on - Level 2: other techniques for which all inputs which have a significant effect on therecorded fair value are observable, either directly or indirectly - Level 3: techniques which use inputs which have a significant effect on the recorded fair valuethat are not based on observable market data.
+- Level 1: quoted (unadjusted) prices in active markets for identical assets or liabilities - Level 2: other techniques for which all inputs which have a significant effect on therecorded fair value are observable, either directly or indirectly - Level 3: techniques which use inputs which have a significant effect on the recorded fair valuethat are not based on observable market data.

-There have been no transfers between Level 1 and Level 2 during 2019 and 2018.
+There have been no transfers between Level 1 and Level 2 during 2020 and 2019.